 Based on the work performed by the banks, the financial industry is bifurcated into two major segments i.e. investment bank and commercial bank.
-While the former, is set up for the purpose of concluding commercial transactions, the latter is established to offer services to investors.
-People often get confused between these two banks and use them interchangeably.
-There exists a thin line of difference between the investment bank and commercial bank, which is presented in this article in detail.
-Have a look.
+Commercial banks is set up for the purpose of concluding commercial transactions, such as legally take deposits and lend money to the customers like individuals and corporates.

 Content: Investment Bank Vs Commercial Bank